The Folly: Henry Calmacott (part two)

 She is a young woman still.

-Thirty or thereabouts, I’d guess
+Of thirty years or thereabouts, I’d guess

 And when I’d walked out with Bess, once